mazumder-lab/SNOWS/README.md

-Below is the same file with the line numbers removed from the command line arguments:

----

 # SNOWS Official Codebase

 This repository contains the official code for the ICLR 2025 paper:
 **Preserving Deep Representations in One-Shot Pruning: A Hessian-Free Second-Order Optimization Framework**

 SNOWS is a one-shot, post-training pruning framework aimed at reducing the cost of deep vision model inference without retraining.
-Unlike existing one-shot methods that focus on layer-wise reconstruction, SNOWS optimizes a more global reconstruction objective that captures deep, nonlinear representations in the network.
-We solve this challenging objective efficiently via a specialized second-order (Hessian-free) optimization routine.
+Unlike existing one-shot methods that focus on layer-wise reconstruction, SNOWS optimizes a more global reconstruction objective that captures deep, nonlinear feature representations.
+We solve this challenging objective efficiently via second-order (Hessian-free) optimization.

-A key advantage of SNOWS is that it can be applied on top of any existing sparse mask to further readjust weights, exploiting nonlinearities in deeper layers.
-SNOWS achieves state-of-the-art performance across various benchmarks, including large Vision Transformers such as ViT-B/16 and ViT-L/16.

 ---